 - If you are working with User-defined Fields, switch to the User-defined Fields tab and enter the information belonging to the Article.
 For more information on creating User-defined Fields, see the article: Preparing User-Defined Fields.

 - To finish creating the new Article, click on Save in the footer of the dialog.

-Figure 3: The New Article dialog with the File Properties tab selected.
+Figure 3: The Create Article dialog with the File Properties tab selected.